kshitizprakash09/PriorityPlanner/read.md

 ## Usage

 - To add a new task, enter the task description in the input field and press the "Add" button.
-- To mark a task as completed, click the checkbox next to the task.
+- Left-click on a task to toggle its completion status.
-- To edit a task description, click the "Edit" button and make the necessary changes.
+- Right-click on a task to delete it from the list.
-- To delete a task, click the "Delete" button.
+- To edit a task description, double-click on the task and make the necessary changes.

 ## Contribution